Maschine2501/NR1-UI/README.md

 when i've tested it and finished every coment, i update the files here

 I'm trying to change:
--the "Now-Playing" Screen (other fonts, add File-Info and Playtime) -Play- Pause- and Stop- Icons
+* the "Now-Playing" Screen (other fonts, add File-Info and Playtime)
+* Play- Pause- and Stop- Icons
--Bootup and Shutdown Logos
+* Bootup and Shutdown Logos
--More Buttons via GPIO
+* More Buttons via GPIO
--remove one Rotary
+* remove one Rotary
--remove rotary Button
+* remove rotary Button

 # Volumio-OledUI